Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 Exploring the Enneagram types' predispositions to mental health challenges is a heavy but important task.

-By understanding our shadow side, we can proactively address these challenges, seek support, and develop healthier coping mechanisms.
-The Enneagram's insights help us celebrate our strengths, face our vulnerabilities, and transform them into opportunities for personal growth and mental well-being.
+By understanding the extremes of our personality, we can proactively address these challenges, seek support, and develop healthier coping mechanisms.
+Go <a href="/blog/enneagram/enneagram-stress-number" >here to explore how stress leads to our shadow side</a>.
+With these Enneagram insights let us face our vulnerabilities, celebrate our strengths, and proactively transform our mental health.

 <svelte:head>